RobertRosca/environments/docs/environments.md

 The "What's Available" section contains a list of our environments, modules, and recipes (conda packages not available on conda or conda forge).
 This list is automatically generated based on the contents of the [environments](https://github.com/European-XFEL/environments/tree/main/environments) and [modules](https://github.com/European-XFEL/environments/tree/main/modules) directories in this repository.

-Currently available mamba environments are:
+Currently available python environments are:

 {{ ENVIRONMENT_LIST }}